danieldavilaaleman/HudsonBayMicrobiome/Arctic_HCD_proteins/README.md

 Overview of the approach
 ------------------------
-1. Assemble proteins (or obtain PLASS-assembled protein FASTA files) from Arctic metagenomic reads with PLASS.
+1. Assemble proteins from Arctic metagenomic reads with PLASS (Enrichments).
 2. Cluster assembled proteins to reduce redundancy and define representative protein sequences with LINCLUST.
 3. Search clustered proteins against the CANT‑HYD HMM database (HMMER `hmmsearch`) to identify hydrocarbon-degrading proteins.
 4. Filter hits using the highest identify valué to create an Arctic-specific protein reference set.